Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Conclusion

 Our study offers plenty of scope for future research.
-With respect to theoretical work, it is instructive to introduce an interest-bearing transaction account (with potentially differing rates for borrowing and lending).
-Furthermore, modeling a negative cross-correlation between risky assets can be considered a fruitful endeavor because it has the potential to increase strategy performance.
-It also makes the strategies comparable to the domain of pairs trading rules for correlated assets \cite[see][]{Krauss2017,Chen2017}.
-As far as empirical work is concerned, we suggest a profound analysis of the Shiryaev and Salopek strategies in different asset classes.
-Such an analysis is complicated by the fact that traditional estimators of the Hurst coefficient (such as rescaled range and detrended fluctuation analysis) are highly sensitive to short time-series, short-term memory and non-normality.
-However, recent research has brought forth a variety of very promising estimators \cite[see, for example,][]{Lopez2021} which can serve as the basis for suitably capturing long memory and implementing investment strategies exploiting its dynamics.
+With respect to theoretical work, it is instructive to introduce an interest-bearing transaction account (with potentially differing rates for borrowing and lending) {\neu and to consider the market impact of large-scale trades \cite[see][]{Guasoni2019,Guasoni2021}.} Furthermore, modeling a negative cross-correlation between risky assets can be considered a fruitful endeavor because it has the potential to increase strategy performance.
+It also makes the strategies comparable to the domain of pairs trading rules for correlated assets \cite[see][]{Krauss2017,Chen2017}. {\neu Finally, while we have focused on the usefulness of the strategies in their originally proposed form, it is worth investigating whether they can be improved by modifications and how they perform in a direct comparison with related strategies \cite[see][]{Garcin2022,Xiang2024}.
+Potential modifications include strategy starting points updated during the investment life cycle, early liquidation rules (e.g., closing when a given minimum gain has been achieved), lock-in mechanisms partially securing ongoing profits (e.g., shorting when the price falls below half of the maximum reached) and adapted time grids (e.g., optimal hitting-based rebalancing instead of rigid end-of-period trading).} {\neu As far as empirical work is concerned, we suggest an extension of our brief empirical illustration to a profound analysis of the Shiryaev and Salopek strategies in different asset classes and markets.
+Besides emerging market equities, currency investments are a particularly promising playground for such an endeavor because exchange rates show pronounced periodic smoothness, memory and predictability \cite[see][]{Karemera2006,Hassan2019}.
+Similar statements can be made for stable evolutions in (investment grade) corporate bond prices.
+However, taking this path requires overcoming the obstacle of sound fBm testing.
+To achieve this, one could sequentially apply test procedures constructed for a given hypothetical $H$ \cite[see][]{Sikora2018}.
+Alternatively, these techniques might be suitably combined with a pre-estimate or a concurrent estimation of $H$ based on methods more advanced than rescaled range analysis \cite[see][]{Lopez2021}.
+Only this way it is possible to reliably answer the question of whether an asset qualifies for our memory-based investment strategies.}